 We champion ethical wildlife photography.
 This means we advocate faithful representations of the natural world that are free from excessive digital manipulation, accompanied by honest captions and that display total respect for animals and their environments.

 3. Reptiles, Amphibians and Fishes

-Share your outstanding images of wild species, from the familiar to the less well known, the widespread to the endangered, and the rarely observed to the often misunderstood.
+Share your images of wild species, from the familiar to the less known, the widespread to the endangered, and the rarely observed to the often misunderstood.
 Submissions should focus on behaviour, action or portraits, depicting a sense of character, intimacy or uniqueness.

-8. From the Sky
+8. In the Skies

 12. Black and White

 Explore the world of monochrome, using the graphic strength and tonal range to challenge the emotive power of colour.
 Submissions should clearly demonstrate the distinctive ability of black and white photography to emphasise the form and nature of the subject.

 Investigate the complex relationships between humans and the natural world through the narrative power of photography.
 Challenging or uplifting, provocative or revelatory, submissions should bring to mind how our attitudes, decisions and actions impact the natural world.

 Enter photo stories of up to 10 images, from which our jury will select a maximum of six.